Skip to content

 • Eat the daily lunch menu (marenda/gablec) and drink your coffee on the terrace; both are cheap local rituals.

-• Carry some cash for markets, small konobas and boat tickets, even though cards are widely accepted.
+• Carry some cash for markets, small konobas and boat tickets, even though cards are widely accepted - our cash-or-card money guide has the detail.

 Plan the rest of your trip